ezkl-t/Tugas_Sistem_Operasi/tugas2_2110131210018_Tio_Ezekiel.md

 be satisfied out of the cache go to main memory.

 In addition to the main memory, many computers have a small amount of nonvolatile random-access memory.
-Unlike RAM, nonvolatile memory does not lose its contents when the power is switched off. **ROM** ( **Read Only Memory** ) is pro- grammed at the factory and cannot be changed afterward.
+Unlike RAM, nonvolatile memory does not lose its contents when the power is switched off. **ROM** ( **Read Only Memory** ) is programmed at the factory and cannot be changed afterward.
 It is fast and inexpensive.
 On some computers, the bootstrap loader used to start the computer is contained in ROM.
 Also, some I/O cards come with ROM for handling low-level device control.

 **EEPROM** ( **Electrically Erasable PROM** )and **flash memory** are also nonvolatile, but in contrast to ROM can be erased and rewritten.
 However, writing them takes orders of magnitude more time than writing RAM, so they are used in